swilshin/hybridrasterbp/README.txt

 This work was completed with support from the Royal Veterinary College, London (www.rvc.ac.uk).

+Feedback or bug reports can be sent to Simon Wilshin via swilshin@rvc.ac.uk

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the